shaoxc/qepy/README.md

  - NSF for funding the Quantum-Multiscale collaboration

 # What's in this code?
-Small modifications to QE routines and a quick compilation with Python wrappers. `QEPy` is based on QE-6.5 and is kept up to date with the latest QE stable release.
+Small modifications to QE routines and a quick compilation with Python wrappers. `QEpy` is based on QE-6.5 and is kept up to date with the latest QE stable release.

 ## Requirements
  - [Python](https://www.python.org/) (>=3.6)